 And so there you have it.
-The code has been broken.
-You no longer have to worry about being an expert in German to carry on a conversation—although the more waitresses you bother, the quicker you’ll get there.
+The code to conversational German has been broken.
+You no longer have to worry about being an expert in German to carry on a beginner German conversation—although the more waitresses you bother, the quicker you’ll get there.
 With a few key phrases you’ll be chatting away in German like an old lady with gossip.

 Ryan Dennis was a Fulbright Scholar and previously taught at Pädagogische Hochschule Schwäbisch Gmünd.
 In addition to hating ketchup, British spelling and violence, he writes The Milk House—the only literary column about dairy farming.